 The PRM

-Unlike the CRM , which is largely based on the customer's journey, the prospect is seen as an unpredictable actor .
-He will therefore approach your business by first seeking information.
-Salespeople must be trained in determining the needs of prospects instead of mechanically citing all the specifics of a product (this is boring and scares off the interested parties).
-Instead, you will have to favor questions, such as: "What exactly are you looking for?"
+Unlike CRM , which relies heavily on the customer journey, prospects are seen as unpredictable .
+They will therefore approach your company initially seeking information.
+Salespeople must be trained to determine prospects instead of mechanically listing all the specifics of a product (this is tedious and drives potential customers away).
+Instead, they should focus on questions such as: "What exactly are you looking for?
 A smartphone?
-What is your budget ?
-For what use do you want to buy it? ».
-These questions, a priori simple, remain the best way to capture the attention of your vis-à-vis.
+What's your budget?
+What do you intend to use it for?"
+These seemingly simple questions remain the best way to capture your prospect's attention.

-It is essentially a front office job, where the sales force is continually in contact with potential new customers .
-For optimal results, particularly in large-scale distribution, it is recommended to assign salesperson(s) to specific categories.
-This will allow them to be specialized and avoid confusing elements of each product.
+This is primarily a front-office role, where the sales force is constantly in contact with new potential clients .
+For optimal results, particularly in large retail chains, it is recommended to assign sales representatives to specific product categories.
+This will allow them to specialize and avoid confusing different aspects of each product.

 CRM

-That's it !
-The first sale has been made, but it's only the first step for your business.
-Now that you have one more client in your portfolio, don't let go!
-This is where after-sales follow-up comes into play.
-The term should not be confused with after-sales service.
-This is a proactive and not reactive approach.
-In other words, it will now be up to you to come to your customer to find out if they were satisfied with their purchase.
-If he makes comments about your product, don't take it the wrong way!
-This is an opportunity for you to make things right and show that you care about their well-being.
+That's it!
+The first sale has been closed, but this is just the first step for your business.
+Now that you have another customer in your portfolio, don't let them go!
+This is where after-sales follow-up comes in.
+It's important not to confuse this with after-sales service.
+This is a proactive, not reactive, approach.
+In other words, it will now be up to you to reach out to your customer to find out if they were satisfied with their purchase.
+If they have any comments about your product, don't take it personally!
+It's an opportunity for you to make adjustments and show that you care about their satisfaction.

-In addition to this post-purchase analysis , it is useful to keep your customer informed of the arrival of new products, for example.
+In addition to this post-purchase analysis , it's helpful to keep your customer informed about new product arrivals, for example.
 This can be done by sending regular newsletters .
-Being informative emails, it will no longer be necessary to bombard the message with long texts, but to get directly to the heart of the matter.
+Since these are informative emails, avoid lengthy texts and get straight to the point.

-You will have to keep in mind that your relationship with your client will be decisive for the future of events.
-These questions will need to be answered as best as possible, even if it means making a phone call .
-Also be careful not to fall into a common trap!
-Instead of outbidding the characteristics of your offer, prefer an honest speech that highlights both its positive and negative points.
-You will quickly notice that your customer will be touched by your authenticity, and will be more inclined to continue purchasing from you.
+You must keep in mind that your relationship with your client will be crucial for what happens next.
+You'll need to answer their questions as best you can, even if it means making a phone call .
+Also, be careful not to fall into a common trap!
+Instead of exaggerating the features of your offer, opt for an honest approach that highlights both its strengths and weaknesses.
+You'll quickly notice that your client will appreciate your authenticity and be more inclined to continue buying from you.

 Sources